danielarpo20/danielarpo20.github.io/README.md

 # GIFOS PROJECT - ACAMICA

-This project use HTML, CSS, SASS and JAVASCRIPT and use 'mobile first' approach.
+This project uses HTML, CSS, SASS and JAVASCRIPT and use 'mobile first' approach.

 # Resources